 In this review guide, we gonna take a look at the NEW Olight Odin mini tactical weapon light.

-Upon the success of the full-size Olight Odin, the mini version is here to satisfy users who prefer compact weapon configurations, and Olight has answered the call to deliver this amazing product and compete against the Surefire M300C Scout.
+Upon the success of the full-size Olight Odin, the mini version is here to satisfy users who prefer a more compact model.

 We want to thank Olight for sending us this amazing light to review, and we will compare this light side by side with the full size Odin and Surefire M300C.